Polynomial-time Configuration Generator for Connected Unlabeled Multi-Agent Pathfinding

 \paragraph{Tightness, Adversarial instances.}

 The makespan upper bound established is tight; an example is shown in \Cref{fig: instance}(a).
-Furthermore, we show that for some instances, \algname outputs a plan with a makespan of $ O(|A|)$, even when the optimal makespan is two (see \Cref{fig: instance}(b)).
-A detailed description is provided in the Appendix.
+Furthermore, we show that for some instances, \algname outputs a plan with a makespan of $ O(n)$, even when the optimal makespan is two (see \Cref{fig: instance} (b)).